 In his 2011 book, The Red Market: On the Trail of the World's Organ Brokers, Bone Thieves, Blood Farmers, and Child Traffickers, investigative journalist Scott Carney, describes how the global class divide and high inequality allows exploitation of the poor and desperate in the red market.

 Human organs and flesh are removed from the poor and vulnerable and sold at a low price.
 The organs then move upwards to higher social classes with a costlier price tag.
 Those who can afford to pay such costly prices reap the benefits of health and a better life quality.
 There are no fundamental life changes for the poor man who has sold his kidney.
-He is still trapped in a vicious cycle of poverty.
+He is still trapped in the vicious cycle of poverty.
 And the middleman who facilitates the trade, after tallying his profits, seeks out to find more victims.